12Mosch/File-Content-Aggregator/docs/user-guide.md

   - **Term:** Finds simple text.
     - Enter the text directly (e.g., `database connection`).
     - Use quotes (`"`) if your text includes spaces or keywords like `AND`, `OR`, `NOT`, `NEAR` (e.g., `"user OR admin"`).
+    - Quoted terms like `"database"` will be automatically highlighted without the quotes in the search results.
     - The **Case-Sensitive** checkbox _below_ the builder applies _only_ to these simple `Term` conditions.
   - **Regex:** Finds text matching a regular expression pattern.
     - Enter the pattern between slashes (`/pattern/flags`).